Lebanese Baklawa

 My mom took up this practice, which means I took up this practice too.
 I’ve taken to bragging about how you don’t have to butter every layer and even taught my classmates at Tante Marie’s Cooking School how to do it.
 They were shocked; I took a bow.

 Then I went to make the baklawa for you the other day.
 I whipped it out fast.
 Mom helped and we were pleased with ourselves for making a beautiful baklawi for the blog.
 Then we tasted it.
 Wet.
 Soggy.
 And so floral with orange blossom water that one bite was about all any of us could take.
 But I KNOW this method works!, I said.
 It does, she said.
-We just made six trays this way for Aunt Hilda’s funeral luncheon not six months ago which were, we thought, worthy of the occasion.
-So we made the baklawi again and used less of everything—clarified butter, nuts, syrup, and especially mazaher.
+We just made six trays this way for Aunt Hilda’s funeral luncheon not six months before which were, we thought, worthy of the occasion.
+So we made the baklava again and used less of everything—clarified butter, nuts, syrup, and especially orange blossom water.
 I called Aunt Rita to chat it up about her baklawa.
-She talked about how much she misses Aunt Hilda, as well as her mamoul cookies, and that you don’t have to panic if it looks like you have too much liquid.
+She talked about how much she misses Aunt Hilda, as well as her mamoul cookies, and that you don’t have to panic if it looks like you have too much melted butter in your baklava.
 Just stay calm, and pour it off.

-All of this fuss over the baklawi is worth it; you will understand this if and when you make or have some of the good stuff.
-Commercially-made baklawa tastes as though it’s made not with butter, but with oil, and it simply can’t compare.
-Just like olive oil cake has to be made with high-quality extra virgin olive oil, baklawa needs to be made with butter.
+All of this fuss over the baklawa is worth it; you will understand this if and when you make or have some of the good stuff, homemade.
+Commercially-made baklawa simply can’t compare.
+Just like olive oil cake has to be made with high-quality extra virgin olive oil, baklawa is so superior made with pure butter.
 The homemade pleasure starts when the pan has been in the oven for about 15 minutes, and the intoxicating scent of butter and pastry begins to swirl about the kitchen and throughout the house.
-There is Gloria in Excelsis Deo when the cool orange blossom syrup is poured over the hot pastry, giving you the most satisfying sizzling sound effect.
+There is Gloria in Excelsis Deo when the cool syrup is poured over the hot pastry, giving you the most satisfying sizzling sound effect.
 Once the baklawa is cool enough to handle, cut off one of the ends that aren’t pretty and eat it.
 It might be too hot still and you’ll burn your mouth, like I did yesterday.
 But that won’t phase you.
 You’ll keep eating the crispy, toasty morsel with your eyes closed.

 Baklava diamonds on a round plate with gold trim

 As with most recipes, you will have greater success if you read through the entire recipe before proceeding.
 Make the parts in advance so on baking day, everything is ready.
 Start thawing the phyllo the day before you plan to bake the baklawa, in the refrigerator.
 Two hours before baking, bring the phyllo to room temperature.
-The syrup can be made weeks in advance and chilled in the refrigerator, but best to start at least a day ahead so it gets good and cold.
-Watch my how-to-baklawa video here
+The syrup can be made weeks in advance and chilled in the refrigerator, but best to start at least a couple of hours ahead so it gets good and cold.

 Ingredients